fluxcd/flux-kustomize-example/README.md

 In order to run this example, you need to:

-1. Deploy Flux using the latest container image indicated in [Flux's PR#1848](https://github.com/weaveworks/flux/pull/1848).
+1. Deploy Flux using the latest container image from the pre-releases repo: https://hub.docker.com/r/weaveworks/flux-prerelease/tags

-2. Make sure to pass flag `--manifest-generation=true` to Flux.
+2. Make sure to pass the flag `--manifest-generation=true` to fluxd, in its container spec.

-3. Fork this repository and add the fork's URL as the `--git-url` flag of Flux.
+3. Fork this repository and add the fork's URL as the `--git-url` flag for the fluxd container.

 4. Pick an environment to run (`staging` or `production`) and ask Flux to use that environment by passing flag `--git-path=staging` or `--git-path=production`

-5. As usual, you need to make sure that the ssh key hown by `fluxctl identity` is added to the your girhub fork.
+5. As usual, you need to make sure that the ssh key hown by `fluxctl identity` is added to the your github fork.

 ## How does this example work?